We may earn income from links in this post. Please read this Disclosure for details.

 For the December 8th Feast Day honouring the Conception of the Virgin Mary, they lay wooden platforms through the center aisle of the church to serve as pagan altars for offerings of food, candles and other tribute.

-They also install a ceremonial silver candelabra and carry the Virgin in procession through the village.
+The church brotherhood also installs a ceremonial silver candelabra and carries the Virgin in procession through the village.

-Tip: Learn how to prepare authentic Maya pulique in my post on Cooking Class in Guatemala: Ceremonial Chicken.
+Tip: Learn how to prepare authentic Maya pulique in my post on Cooking Class in Guatemala: Pulique.

 Where is the Burning of the Devil in Antigua Guatemala